-The provisions of this Bylaw govern the proceedings of Council, Committee of the Whole, and all Council committees, as applicable.
+The provisions of this Bylaw govern the proceedings of Council, Committee of the Whole, and all Council Committees, as applicable.

-- 4. In cases not provided for under this Bylaw, the latest edition of Robert's Rules of Order apply to the proceedings of Council, Committee of the Whole and all committees of Council to the extent that those rules are: - (1) applicable in the circumstances, and - (2) not inconsistent with the provisions of this Bylaw or the Community Charter.
+4. In cases not provided for under this Bylaw, the latest edition of Robert's Rules of Order apply to the proceedings of Council, Committee of the Whole and all Council Committees to the extent that those rules are:

+- (1) applicable in the circumstances, and - (2) not inconsistent with the provisions of this Bylaw or the Community Charter.